• Blog

 cons of Mailchimp

-So, let’s dive in and explore the cons of Mailchimp that no one tells you about!
+So, let’s dive in and explore the disadvantages of Mailchimp that no one tells you about!

 Mailchimp is the email marketing tool of choice for over a million users worldwide.
 However, one of the drawbacks of Mailchimp is that it doesn’t offer much flexibility in design or templates.